How to care for your knitwear

 There is no need to constantly wash your alpaca sweater.
-Simply air your sweater after wearing (this reduces water and detergent use - and is better for the environment).
+Simply air your sweater after wearing (this reduces water and detergent use - and is therefore better for the environment!).
 Spot clean or hand wash when necessary.
 If you must, dry clean as well (however, dry cleaning may eventually start to strip the natural oils from the yarn, making it lose loft and luster over time).

 Did you know?
 The aroma from cedar wood blocks irritates insects and keeps them away, but when the wood's oil dries out it is no longer effective.
 Moths look for sources of nutrition for their larvae to feed on when they hatch and garments stored without first being cleaned contain all the nutrients necessary to sustain the larvae (i.e. cholesterol, mineral salts, proteins and vitamins accumulated from body oil or food).

 Never allow your garments to come into physical contact with cedar wood.
 Dried out cedar wood is highly acidic and it could possibly stain your garments and deteriorate the fibres.

 Hand washing instructions (please also read the care label in your garment):

 Most information below also applies to cotton sweaters.

 2. Do not use bleach.